 Simple English definitions for legal terms

-Read a random definition: charge sheet
+Read a random definition: lay opinion testimony

 The Theodosian Code is a collection of laws made by the Roman Emperor Theodosius II in the year 438.
 It replaced all other laws made by previous emperors and was used as the basis for Roman law until it was replaced by another code in 529.
 The Theodosian Code is not known for its good writing, as some of the laws are hard to understand and use too many technical terms.